 What is a content campaign?

-Because content campaigns are tied to specific KPIs, usually new brand assets are produced and promoted just for a campaign.
-These branded assets are purpose-built to drive the success of the content campaign.
-That doesn’t mean that you cannot build a content campaign around preexisting assets, but it is less common and more challenging to measure.
+Because content campaigns tie to specific KPIs, new brand assets are usually produced and promoted just for a campaign.
+Building one around preexisting assets is possible, but it is less common and more challenging to measure.

 How content campaigns work with other content levels